kwur/new-kwur-site/_posts/2009-06-06-jon-hardy-the-public.md

   </p>

   <p>
-    The song is a cover of Randy Newman&#8217;s Little Criminals, and the video is one of the most visually arresting things I have seen in quite some time.
-Be sure we&#8217;ll be talking about that, among other things.
-So&#8230;.. tune in!
+    The song is a cover of Randy Newman’s Little Criminals, and the video is one of the most visually arresting things I have seen in quite some time.
+Be sure we’ll be talking about that, among other things.
+So….. tune in!
   </p>
 </div>